stigward/stigward.github.io/_posts/2022-09-26-swordmaster-pwn-chal.md

 ![heap mid exploit](heap_mid_exploit.png)

 Adding all the allocated sizes together, we get `0x250 + 0x1010 + 0x30 + 0x30 + 0x30 + 0x30 = 0x1320`.
-We also need to add an addtional `0x10` since we are using the heap base, which is `0x10` greater than the first address on the heap.
+We also need to add an additional `0x10` since we are using the heap base, which is `0x10` before the first chunk on the heap.
 Therefore we have the following code:

 ```python
 distance = libc.sym.__malloc_hook - (heap + 0x1330) - 0x10